fabiosenracorrea/css-for-js-developers/01_Rendering_Logic/width-height.md

 The default width of *block* elements.
 It will make the element span for all the available space, without breaking the parents length.

-I may seem like block elements have `width: 100%`, but that's quite not right.
+It may seem like block elements have `width: 100%`, but that's quite not right.
 Try to paste this html snipped on a blank page to see the effect of it:

 ```html
 <html>